ntop/PF_RING/doc/modules/af_xdp.rst

 AF_XDP Support
 ==============

-PF_RING since version 7.5 includes support for AF_XDP adapters,
-this is available from source code only and should be enabled by default (unless the *--enabled-xdp* configure flag is specified) when compiling the userspace library.
+PF_RING since version 7.5 includes support for AF_XDP adapters, when compiling from source code this is enabled by default (unless the *--disable-xdp* configure flag is specified).

 Prerequisite
 ------------

 - Dependencies: libelf-dev
-- Kernel: >4.18 (5.1.2 is tested and recommended), configured with `CONFIG_XDP_SOCKETS=y`
+- Kernel: >= 5.4 (configured with `CONFIG_XDP_SOCKETS=y`)
 - libbpf with latest AF_XDP support installed from <kernel source>/tools/lib/bpf

 Installation
 ------------

-Install a kernel >4.18.
+Install a kernel >= 5.4, which includes support for unaligned zero-copy buffers.

-Ubuntu 20 already runs a kernel 5.x which is supported by AF_XDP.
+Ubuntu 20 currently runs a kernel >= 5.8 which fully supports AF_XDP.

 On Ubuntu 18.04 you can use uktools available at https://github.com/usbkey9/uktools/ following the instructions below:

 .. code-block:: console